 Anne Gutmann – NY State Bar # 2137933

-What they did: In People v.
-Wagstaffe and Connor, the two men were convicted of kidnapping and spent nearly 23 and 15 years in prison, respectively.
+According to the complaint, in the Wagstaffe and Connor case, the two men were convicted of kidnapping and spent nearly 23 and 15 years in prison, respectively.
 The Appellate Division reversed the convictions due to Gutmann’s “burying” of important documents.
 The court found that Gutmann withheld exculpatory police reports until the start of trial, then “delivered the [exculpatory] documents interspersed throughout a voluminous amount of other documentation, without specifically identifying the documents at issue…” The court found that Gutmann’s conduct “deprived [Wagstaffe and Connor] of a meaningful opportunity to employ that evidence” during the cross-examination of the prosecution’s witnesses.
-A 2008 New York Times story, written while Wagstaffe was still incarcerated, noted, “Even though he finished his minimum sentence more than four years ago, Mr. Wagstaffe remains imprisoned because he has refused to appear before the parole board and express remorse for a crime he says he had nothing to do with.”
+The complaint quotes a 2008 New York Times story, written while Wagstaffe was still incarcerated, that noted, “Even though he finished his minimum sentence more than four years ago, Mr. Wagstaffe remains imprisoned because he has refused to appear before the parole board and express remorse for a crime he says he had nothing to do with.”

-According to media reports, the three men served a total of 56 years in prison before their convictions were reversed and the city and state of New York paid at least $25.5 million to settle the subsequent civil rights lawsuits.
+Citing media reports, the complaint notes that the three men served a total of 56 years in prison before their convictions were reversed and the city and state of New York paid at least $25.5 million to settle the subsequent civil rights lawsuits.

-Why it’s wrong: One of the most damaging forms of prosecutorial misconduct is the Brady violation—when law enforcement suppresses exculpatory or impeachment evidence.
-When provided in a timely and transparent fashion, Brady disclosures can permit the defense to investigate and litigate different leads, present evidence that the prosecution’s case is inaccurate, present evidence that the testimony of the prosecution’s witnesses is inaccurate or false, present evidence of the accused’s innocence to the jury, and ultimately, to protect the accused from a wrongful conviction.
-It is unsurprising, then, that the National Registry of Exonerations found that suppression of Brady evidence played a role in over 44 percent of known wrongful convictions and 61 percent of known wrongful convictions for murder.
+What rules are involved: The ethics complaint notes that one of the most damaging forms of prosecutorial misconduct is the Brady violation—when law enforcement suppresses exculpatory or impeachment evidence.
+When provided in a timely and transparent fashion, Brady disclosures can permit the defense to investigate and litigate different leads, present evidence that the prosecution’s case is inaccurate or that the testimony of the prosecution’s witnesses is inaccurate or false, present evidence of the accused’s innocence to the jury, and ultimately, to protect the accused from a wrongful conviction.
+It is not surprising that the National Registry of Exonerations found that concealment of exculpatory evidence played a role in over 44 percent of known wrongful convictions and 61 percent of known wrongful convictions for murder.

-When a prosecutor fails to properly and thoroughly investigate a case, the consequences can be disastrous, potentially including an innocent person spending years in prison or being executed.
-Ethical rules require prosecutors, and all attorneys, to provide competent representation, including all reasonably necessary legal skill, thoroughness, and preparation.
-According to the American Bar Association’s 2017 Standards for the Prosecution Function, the prosecutor should act with diligence and promptness to investigate, litigate, and dispose of criminal charges, consistent with the interests of justice and with due regard for fairness, accuracy, and rights of the defendant, victims, and witnesses.
+The complaint notes that when a prosecutor fails to properly and thoroughly investigate a case, the consequences can be disastrous, potentially including an innocent person spending years in prison or being executed.
+According to the complaint, ethical rules require prosecutors, and all attorneys, to provide competent representation, including all reasonably necessary legal skill, thoroughness, and preparation.

 Prosecutors wield immense power, the power to seek punishment on behalf of the state, and should be held to the highest ethical standards.
-The grievance identifies the following then-applicable rules that the Grievance Committee should investigate:
+The complaint asks the Grievance Committee to investigate Gutmann’s conduct with respect to the following then-applicable rules:

 - Rule 7-103(b) (from the Code of Professional Responsibility, later replaced by the Rules of Professional Conduct) required prosecutors to make timely disclosure of evidence known to them that tends to negate the guilt of the accused, mitigate the degree of the offense or reduce the punishment.